-

 Sexual health refers to a state of physical, emotional, mental, and social well-being in relation to sexuality.
 It includes a variety of different topics, such as sexual activity, reproductive health, intimacy and pleasure, gender identity, and sexual orientation and expression.
 Maintaining good sexual health requires knowledge and understanding of these topics.

-Why is sexual health important?
+Why is sexual healthcare important?

 Sexual health is an important part of overall physical and mental health.
 It’s a measure of our well-being and how we feel about our bodies, relationships, identities, and sexual experiences.
 Good sexual health means being able to enjoy our sexuality in a safe, positive, and healthy way.
 Our sexual health is affected by a variety of factors, including our physical and emotional health, relationships, and access to sexual health care.
 It’s important to have health care professionals, counselors, and educators who we can trust and who have solid sexual health training and knowledge.